cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/readme.md

   documentation: Explanation
   category: Understanding Cloud Foundation
   redaction-state: Draft
-  name: Why Cloud Foundation
+  name: Why Build a Cloud Foundation
+  stakeholders: ''
+  summary: ''
 ---

 The cloud foundation is an **organisational approach** to managing cloud adoption and consumption from a single organisational capability.
-A cloud foundation provides software development teams a single point of contact for provisioning, accessing and managing all cloud services they need to get their job done.
+As an **operations model**, the cloud foundation provides software development teams a single point of contact for provisioning, accessing and managing all cloud services they need to get their job done.
 Like a cloud provider, the cloud foundation offers its services using a unified control plane that covers tenant management, Identity and Access management (IAM) and billing.
 This frees teams from organizational burden and empowers them to focus on software delivery.

 ## From IT Services to Cloud Foundation